-The 70 best Android apps in 2018: Get the best from your phone
+The 70 best Android apps in 2020: Get the best from your phone

 Knowing what the best Android Apps are for your Android phone or tablet is no easy task.
-The Google Play Store is chock-full of games and apps, all organised according to what Google thinks will interest you most – or what’s tickling the fancy of other Android users.
+The Google Play Store is chock-full of games and apps, all organized according to what Google thinks will interest you most – or what’s tickling the fancy of other Android users.

 When you’ve just bought yourself a brand-new Android device, finding the right apps can seem daunting and those algorithms don’t always help you spot something new and interesting unless it’s already sailing up the charts.
 Thankfully, we’re here to help navigate you through the forest that is dodgy and questionable apps.

 We’ve listed the best Android apps any phone could want, sorted by type from social and entertainment to fitness and travel apps.
 You may notice that there are no games on the list.
 That’s not an oversight, it’s because we have the best Android games listed elsewhere.
 To be clear, we’re not saying you should download every one of these – it’s just that, if an app sounds appealing, it shouldn’t disappoint.

 1. Google Opinion Rewards (free – and actually earns you money!)